-The accused member of staff will be informed as soon as possible after the Local Authority Designated Officer has been consulted and then be kept informed of the progress of the case.
+The accused member of staff will be informed as soon as possible after the LADO has been consulted and then be kept informed of the progress of the case.
 If the person is suspended he or she will be kept informed of developments at school; If there is an internal school investigation and the allegation does not involve a possible criminal offence, the investigation should be completed with 10 working days and a decision made whether or not to take disciplinary action should be made within a further 2 working days.

 From 1st October 2012, there have been restrictions on the reporting or publishing of allegations against teachers.
 Every effort must be made to maintain confidentiality and to guard against unwanted publicity.
 The school is under a duty to consider making a referral to the National College for Teaching and Leadership (NCTL) where a teacher has been dismissed for "unacceptable professional conduct", as a prohibition order may be appropriate.
 Further guidance is published on the NCTL website.
-Where a referral has been made to the DBS, it is not necessary to refer to the NCTL, as the two bodies share information.
+If a referral has been made to the DBS, a second referral must be made to the NCTL.